Calculate Your eCommerce Conversion Rate Formula Included!

 - The pages or screens per visit – How many pages a person visits before leaving your site.
 Another measure of engagement.

-Next, click continue and go to the third step, which is the goal details.
+Next, click continue and go to the third step, which is the conversion goal details.
+This is your desired action.

 With this setup, you pick a URL that indicates success or conversion.